 - RA patients tend to have other symptoms including tiredness, depression, loss of appetite, weight loss, anaemia, dry eyes and occasional low-grade fever.
 However, it is important note that these may be caused by other simultaneous conditions.

 Diagnosis of a specific type of arthritis is not a simple task and if the above symptoms are experienced it is important to get a thorough assessment from a medical professional.
-Pinpointing and treating arthritis early is critical to minimizing the impact of the disease in order to prolong ease of movement and decrease the need for surgery.
+Pinpointing and treating arthritis early are critical to minimizing the impact of the disease in order to prolong ease of movement and decrease the need for surgery.
 Unfortunately, arthritis is currently considered incurable but these conditions can be controlled through a treatment plan that focuses on relieving pain, reducing inflammation and slowing joint damage for improved quality of life.

-Rheumalin is your natural anti-inflammatory solution to combat joint pain and it is gentle on the stomach, making it ideal for the treatment of many types of arthritis.
-Find out more:
+RheumaLin is your natural anti-inflammatory solution to combat joint pain and it is gentle on the stomach, making it ideal for the treatment of many types of arthritis.
+Find out more

 How severe is your joint pain?
-Find out with our FREE Pain Scale:
+Find out with our FREE Pain Scale

 - Kori A. Dewing, DNP, FNP, ARNP; Stephen M. Setter, PharmD, DVM, CDE,CGP, FASCP; Barbara A. Slusher, MSW, PA-C. October 31, 2012.
 Osteoarthritis and Rheumatoid ¬Arthritis 2012: Pathophysiology, Diagnosis, and Treatment